bgamari/ghc-wiki-import/implementing-trees-that-grow/trees-that-grow-guidance.md

-In general a TTG-idiom data type has
+In general, a TTG-idiom data type has

 - A type parameter, called the *phase descriptor*, that indexes which particular instantiation is required